seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 **KING CLAUDIUS**
 Take thy fair hour, Laertes; time be thine,
 And thy best graces spend it at thy will!
-But now, my cousin Hamlet, and my son,—
+But now, my cousin Hamlet, and my son,--

 **HAMLET**
 *\[Aside]*